dcacciarelli/pca-vs-autoencoders/README.md

-# On the connection between PCA and autoencoders
+# Exploring the connection between PCA and autoencoders
 This repo contains the code for replicating the results from the paper on PCA and autoencoders published in Quality Engineering.

 This repo contains: